Accurate Assessment via Process Data: Discussions

-The current study demonstrated that the proposed process-based score refinement approach could consistently improve test reliability (i.e., achieving lower MSE and higher $\tau$ with the other half).
+The proposed approach could consistently improve test reliability.
 However, there are a few caveats for its implementations, especially for exams with higher stakes.
-First, the current study evaluated the performance of the process-based and response-based latent trait estimators using up to $7$ items for scoring.
+First, in the empirical study, the performance of the process- and response-based latent trait estimators were evaluated using up to $7$ items for scoring.
 The choice of up to $7$ items was due to the limited number of total items available ($14$) and the need to set aside a large enough reference set of items used for evaluations.
-For an operational test, however, $7$ items' final responses are far from sufficient for reliable measurement, and the measurement error in the final response-based latent trait estimates can propagate to the process-based scores through the conditional expectations.
+For an operational test, however, $7$ items' final responses are far from sufficient for reliable measurement, and the measurement error in the final response-based latent trait estimates can propagate to the process-based scores through the conditional expectation.
 Test developers are advised to have a sufficiently large scoring set, so that relatively reliable response-based latent trait estimates can be obtained.
-Second, the proposed process-based scoring approach only aimed at improving the measurement precision, or reliability, of the assessment through MSE reduction.
+Second, the proposed process-based scoring approach aimed at improving the measurement precision, or reliability, of the assessment through MSE reduction.
 The validity of the scoring rule, however, is a separate critical issue to be addressed.
 Looking at the empirical interpretations of the process-based scores, it appeared that individuals were scored higher based on processes when they gave up on the track to a correct response, demonstrated partially correct responses, or slipped on the final response due to careless mistakes.
 In these cases, increasing the individuals' latent trait estimates may be reasonable, because each of these patterns demonstrated partial or full mastery of the required skills for completing the tasks.
-On the other hand, individuals who reached correct responses but with less efficient problem-solving behavior received lower process-based proficiency estimate.
-Although the adjusted scores were closer to the performance on similar tasks (Figure \ref{fig:MSE_by_deciles}), penalizing test-takers based on inefficient test-taking strategies may be more controversial.
-Evaluation of measurement validity would require both substantive knowledge and expert input.
+Meanwhile, individuals who reached correct responses but with less efficient problem-solving strategy received lower process-based proficiency estimate.
+Assigning different trait estimates based on the choice of test-taking strategies may be more controversial: In the empirical study, the use of more efficient problem-solving strategy was found positively correlated with the final score on other tasks, providing validity evidence on the use of such information for ability assessment.
+From this perspective, problem-solving strategy information may be incorporated into ability estimation similar to other types of collateral information, such as response times \citep[e.g.,][]{van2007hierarchical,bolsinova2018improving} and other covariates in latent regression \citep[e.g.,][]{von200632}.
+On the other hand, test takers may be unaware that they are scored based on other information aside from task completion, raising concerns on the face validity and broader implications of the scoring criterion.
+At the same time, it raises test design questions such as whether examinees should be informed that their score can be affected by their problem-solving process.
+Evaluation of measurement validity would involve not only a search of empirical evidence that support the use and interpretation of the scores but also the appraisal of social consequences of score uses \citep{messick1989meaning}.
 We leave the question of how to best assist experts with the validation of data-driven latent proficiency estimators to future research.